Elektrobit/crinit/README.md

   one of them fails and the whole task will be considered failed.
 The whole task is considered finished (i.e. the `network-dhcp:wait` dependency is fulfilled) if the last command has successfully returned.
 If no **COMMAND** is given, the task is treated as a dependency group or "meta-task", see below. (*array-like*)
 - **STOP_COMMAND** -- Optional.
 Given commands are executed on `crinit-ctl stop <TASKNAME>`, `crinit-ctl poweroff` or `crinit-ctl reboot` instead of sending the regular `SIGTERM`.
 Same rules as for **COMMAND** apply.
 Additionally the variable "TASK_PID" can be used and will be expanded with the stored PID of the task.
   Example: `STOP_COMMAND = /usr/bin/kill ${TASK_PID}`.
-Please note that TASK_PID will expand to "-1" if the task is no longer running or has forked itself without notifying Crinit. **ATTENTION:** Currently STOP_COMMAND does not support IO_REDIRECT!
+  Please note that TASK_PID will expand to "-1" if the task is no longer running or has forked itself without notifying Crinit. **ATTENTION:** Currently `STOP_COMMAND` does not support `IO_REDIRECT`!
 Its output will not be redirected!
 - **USER** -- Name of the user used to run the commands specified in **COMMAND**.
 Either the username or the numeric user ID can be used.
 If **USER** is not set, "root" is assumed.
     **NOTE**: Changing user names, UIDs, group names or GIDs on the system while a task using them has already been loaded may result in undefined behaviour.
 - **GROUP** -- Name of the group used to run the commands specified in **COMMAND**.
 Either the group name or the numeric group ID can be used.
 If **GROUP** is not set, "root" is assumed.
 Note that setting supplementary groups is not yet supported.
 **Also see note on USER command.** This applies here, too.
 - **DEPENDS** -- A list of dependencies which need to be fulfilled before this task is considered "ready-to-start".
   Semantics are `<taskname>:{fail,wait,spawn}`, where `spawn` is fulfilled when (the first command of) a task has been